-- 1. LKAS and PAS are new technologies, applied in limited volumes, among a limited number of brands and categories of vehicles.
+- LKAS and PAS are new technologies, applied in limited volumes, among a limited number of brands and categories of vehicles.
 For that reason, OICA considers these technologies not mature enough to be regulated.
-Establishing new regulations so early would lead to over-regulating by either setting vague provisions without practical impact, i.e. without safety benefits, or including design restrictive provisions, thus blocking innovation. - 2.
-OICA questions the justifications provided by Japan per document GRRF-73-16 (slide 4): - The systems currently in the market do not show any safety concern and are approved to existing regulations (e.g. UN R79).
-The justifications provided by Japan are still lacking of data regarding accidentology background or potential benefits of regulating LKSA or PAS. - Thus, it is not clearly justified why technical standards should be required for ensuring a proper level of safety for these systems. - Indeed, UN R79 has already today the necessary technical provisions to ensure proper safety level of Advanced Driver Assistance Steering Systems, which cover LKAS and PAS.
+Establishing new regulations so early would lead to over-regulating by either setting vague provisions without practical impact, i.e without safety benefits, or including design restrictive provisions, thus blocking innovation. - 2.
+OICA questions the justifications provided by Japan per document GRRF-73-16 (slide 4): - The systems currently in the market do not show any safety concern and are approved to existing regulations (e.g UN R79).
+The justifications provided by Japan are still lacking of data regarding accidentology background or potential benefits of regulating LKSA or PAS. - o Thus, it is not clearly justified why technical standards should be required for ensuring a proper level of safety for these systems. - Indeed, UN R79 has already today the necessary technical provisions to ensure proper safety level of Advanced Driver Assistance Steering Systems, which cover LKAS and PAS.
 Most of these systems currently on the market are approved to this regulation. - 3.
-PAS is a function able to generate continuous control action to assist the driver in low speed parking operations.
-LKAS is a corrective steering function to assist the driver in maintaining the basic desired path of the vehicle.
+LKAS and PAS are two functions potentially able to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations.
 The possible risks created by these two functions are already covered by the current text of UN R79, for example through the CEL annex.
-Based on UN R79 provisions, OICA believes it is secured that LKAS and PAS cannot have negative impact on safety, and that the driver can, at all times, choose to override the assistance function by deliberate action, thus remaining at all times in primary control of the vehicle.

-Yet OICA is ready to contribute to a debate at GRRF level for assessing how much UN R79 is appropriate with regard to the LKAS as "corrective steering" function and PAS as "Automatically commanded steering function" (see drawings below).

-- 4. OICA points out that PAS is only a comfort system, acting at very low speed only.
+Based on UN R79 provisions, OICA believes it is secured that LKAS and PAS cannot have negative impact on safety, and that the driver can, at all times, choose to override the assistance function by deliberate action, thus remaining at all times in primary control of the vehicle. - Yet OICA is ready to contribute to a debate at GRRF level for assessing how much UN R79 is appropriate with regard to the LKAS and PAS as "Automatically commanded steering function" (see drawing below). - 4.
+OICA points out that PAS is only a comfort system, acting at very low speed only.
 Thus, the associated safety risks look not significant. - 5.
 With regard to LKAS, its benefits in terms of safety will be much decreased by the forthcoming entry into force of the new regulation on LDWS for heavy and light duty vehicles: LKAS indeed becomes more a comfort than a safety system when the vehicle is already fitted with LDWS.